"Crypto phishing spreads targeting OpenClaw developers by exploiting the AI coding boom"

 Loading IndicatorLoading Indicator

-A warning has been raised that cryptocurrency (crypto-asset) phishing attacks exploiting the AI-driven coding trend are spreading.
+A warning has been issued that cryptocurrency (digital asset) phishing attacks exploiting AI-driven coding trends are spreading.

-According to CoinDesk, a crypto-asset industry outlet, on the 19th (local time), Israeli cybersecurity firm OX Security said it recently identified a phishing scam targeting OpenClaw developers active on GitHub.
+According to CoinDesk, a media outlet specializing in digital assets, Israeli cybersecurity firm OX Security said on the 19th (local time) that it recently identified a phishing scam targeting OpenClaw developers active on GitHub.

-The attackers impersonated OpenClaw, luring users with a fake 'CLAW' token airdrop and directing them to a malicious site.
-The site was designed to resemble the official OpenClaw website and asks users to connect wallets such as MetaMask, WalletConnect, and Trust Wallet.
+Attackers impersonate OpenClaw, luring users with a fake token 'CLAW' airdrop and directing them to a malicious site.
+The site was designed to resemble the official OpenClaw website and asks users to connect wallets such as MetaMask, WalletConnect and Trust Wallet.

-If a user approves wallet access permissions, assets inside the wallet are stolen.
+If a user approves wallet access permissions, assets inside are stolen.

-Meanwhile, OpenClaw founder Peter Steinberger previously banned any mention of crypto assets on the official Discord server to block such risks.
+Meanwhile, OpenClaw founder Peter Steinberger previously banned all cryptocurrency-related mentions on the official Discord server to block such risks.

-The case is seen as evidence that as the AI-based development ecosystem expands, security threats targeting related communities are also rising.
+The case is seen as an example showing that as the AI-driven development ecosystem expands, security threats targeting related communities are also rising in tandem.

 JH Kim